buraxta/buraxta/README.md

 ## 🚀 My Projects

 Ready to see my work in action?
 Check out some of my latest projects:
+- [📝 MERNstack-Blog:](https://github.com/buraxta/MERNstack-Blog) MERNstack-Blog is a full-stack blogging website developed using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+It allows users to sign in, create, edit posts, and more.
+Experience the power of MERN stack in building dynamic and feature-rich web applications.
 - [🚗 Tesla Clone](https://github.com/buraxta/Tesla-Clone) A project aiming to replicate the official website of Tesla.
 Built using React, Redux Toolkit, MUI, Styled Component.
 It provides users with an immersive experience to explore Tesla's different car models.
 - [⚛️ React Counter App](https://github.com/buraxta/React-Counter-App): A simple counter application built with React.
 - [🎈 Nodejs-Basic-CRUD-Project](https://github.com/buraxta/Nodejs-Basic-CRUD-Project): Node.js API built with Express.js and Mongoose to perform CRUD operations on a MongoDB database.